ZationServer/zation-service-mysql/README.md

 In the configuration argument, you can define different database connection configurations linked to a name (configName).
 The connection settings are the same as in the npm module [mysql](https://www.npmjs.com/package/mysql).
-If you only want to specify one connection setting or you have a primary connection setting that you will use the most its recommended to use the default config name for it.
+If you only want to specify one connection setting or you have a primary connection setting that you will use the most it is recommended to use the default config name for it.
 That will make it later easier to access your connection because you don't have to provide every time the config name.

 ```typescript